Digital Parenting

 Ages: 2-8 | Platform: iOS, Android | Cost: Free

-Khan Academy Kids is one of the best free educational apps available globally.
-It covers reading, language, maths, and social-emotional development through a mix of lessons, games, books, and creative activities.
+Khan Academy Kids is one of the best free educational apps available anywhere.
+It covers reading, language, maths, and social-emotional development through lessons, games, books, and creative activities.

 Why we recommend it:

-• Completely free with no ads, no subscriptions, no in-app purchases
+• Completely free, no ads, no subscriptions, no in-app purchases

 • Adaptive learning path that adjusts to the child's level